-Eastern Arms Co. was a trade name used by Sears Roebuck.
-The guns were manufactured by Meriden Firearms, J. Stevens Arms, and others.
-How do you tell who manufactured the Ranger?
+Eastern Arms Company was a trade name used by Sears Roebuck.
+The guns were manufactured by Meriden Arms, Iver Johnson, Stevens, Savage, and probably others.

 There are probably some Ranger and Eastern Arms models that are identical since Sears owned both tradenames, but there was no actual manufacturer named Eastern Arms.
 If any Ranger firearms were made between 1905 and 1915 they would have been manufactured by Meriden Firearms, but most of the later ones were made by Savage/Stevens.

 Doubt it.
 Eastern Arms was a trade name and not an actual manufacturer.
 It is possible that some guns marked Eastern Arms Co were manufactured by Remington for Sears Roebuck.

 Syracuse Arms Company ended in 1908.

 Lefever Arms Company was created in 1883.

 Lefever Arms Company ended in 1916.